Cambodian Fish Amok Recipe – an Authentic Steamed Fish Curry in the Old Style

-This classic Cambodian fish amok recipe for a traditional steamed fish curry comes courtesy of a respected family of old cooks whose mothers and grandmothers made the dish during a time when Cambodian women thought nothing of spending a full day preparing a family feast.
+This classic Cambodian fish amok recipe for a traditional steamed fish curry comes courtesy of a respected family of elderly cooks whose mothers, grandmothers and great grandmothers made the dish during a time when Cambodian women thought nothing of spending a full day preparing a family feast.

-Our Cambodian fish amok recipe isn’t for the watery fish amok curry or sloppy fish amok you might have eaten in a Siem Reap restaurant, which can be made in minutes in a wok.
-To make this authentic steamed fish curry from scratch, allow at least an hour.
+Our Cambodian fish amok recipe isn’t a recipe for the watery fish amok style curry or sloppy fish amok you might have eaten in a Siem Reap tourist restaurant, which can be made in minutes in a wok.
+To make this authentic steamed fish curry from scratch, including pounding your own kroeung (curry paste) you will need to allow at least a couple of hours.

 Cambodian Fish Amok Recipe

 What is Cambodian Fish Amok – And What Is It Not

 Cambodian cuisine must be Southeast Asia’s most under-appreciated and most misunderstood and one of its specialties, fish amok or amok trei (also spelt amok trey) in Khmer, must be one of its most confounding dishes of all, to untrained eyes appearing to be served in an array of forms, shapes and colours.

 A traditional steamed fish curry – ‘amok’ refers to the process of steaming – it should have a texture that has been described as a mousse, mousseline, soufflé, and custard.
 We’ve also seen food writers call it a pâté and terrine.
 It’s most certainly in the realm of the former, but it in no way resembles the latter.